null-machine/limbus-company-roll-analyzer/index.md

 ![](charts/hong_lu_liu.png)

 Liu Hong Lu is the most clash-oriented of the Liu trio, while still playing into the philosophy of multicoin damage.
-He contributes the much needed burn count for burn funnel.
-Being tanky (he surprisingly has higher defense and one less stagger threshold than Liu Meursault) and having SP restoration are also not unwelcome.
+He contributes the much needed burn count for burn funnel, but the least burn potency.
+He's surprisingly tanky too— he has higher defense and one less stagger threshold than Liu Meursault.
+SP restoration is also not unwelcome.

 However, his offense level is slightly miserable, making his damage deceptively lower than his raws would suggest.